Tamim-real/nexify/README.md

 # 🚀 App Store - React Project

-This is a simple **React App Store** project where users can view, install, and manage apps.
+This is a simple **Nexify** where users can view, install, and manage apps.
 Built with **React**, **Tailwind CSS**, and several modern libraries for smooth UI and UX.

 ---